Frequently asked questions about Cortex XSOAR Marketplace Content

 this task, the new version of the integration command will be used.

 When should content items be duplicated versus detached?

-In order to edit a content item, the item must be detached or
+To edit a content item, the item must be detached or be custom

-be custom content.
-When content items are detached, they do not
+content.
+When content items are detached, they do not receive updates

-receive updates from the Marketplace.
-There are two options for
+from the Marketplace.
+There are two options for editing content

 Detach content item (playbook, automation, etc.) and